First Year Advising

 At Ursinus, you enter the College as an undeclared major.
 You may declare an area of interest but you have a First-Year Adviser until you declare a major in the spring of your first year.
 Faculty members from all the disciplines and academic support staff serve as first-year advisers.

 Students Arriving Spring 2020

 After enrolling, the Registrar will contact you with your adviser assignment.
 Your adviser contact you regarding class registration.

 Students Arriving Fall 2020

-- You meet one-on-one with your adviser
+- Meet one-on-one with your adviser

 - Get acquainted with your adviser and begin talking about your goals

-- You can ask any remaining questions
+- Ask any remaining questions

 Required/recommended meetings with Advisees